nes-lab/shepherd/docs/user/hardware.md

 ## The Cape

-This custom PCB contains the analog interfaces for harvesting & emulation operations.
+This custom PCB contains the analog frontend for harvesting & emulation operations.
 The included components and features are:

 - the emulator and harvester consist of a purpose-fully chosen combination of low-noise and high-speed DACs, ADCs and Instrumentation-Amplifiers